microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 ## 3 - Add a Prompt for Warranty Claim Processing

-Now that we’ve got an agent that can answer questions from knowledge and integrate with our MCP server for live ops (stores/inventory CRUD), we’ll take it a step further: integrating an AI prompt to process warranty claims.
-Why?
-Because claims aren’t a single lookup—they’re a mini workflow.
-In this section, we’ll add a small Warranty Policy knowledge source (category-based rules), then use a single AI prompt to turn messy, pasted claim text into clean fields (customer/contact, product/SKU, purchase date → days since purchase, product category, issue category).
+Now that we’ve got an agent that can answer questions from knowledge and integrate with our MCP server for real time operations, we’ll take it a step further: integrating an AI prompt to process warranty claims.
+In this section, we’ll add a Warranty Policy knowledge source (category-based rules), then use a single AI prompt to turn messy, pasted claim text into clean fields and even intelligently classify the claim.

 1. In your agent overview screen, scroll down to the knowledge section and select the **Add Knowledge** tab.